Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/Providers/WindowLogic.md

 ### ForceCloseAfterSettingDialogResult

-Gets or sets a value indicating whether the logic should call`Close` immediately when the`DialogResult` is set.By default, the`Window` class correctly closes the window when the`DialogResult` is set, but not all implementations work like this.The default value is false.
+Gets or sets a value indicating whether the logic should call`Close` immediately when the`DialogResult` is set.
+By default, the`Window` class correctly closes the window when the`DialogResult` is set, but not all implementations work like this.
+The default value is false.